foresthoffman/reaper/README.md

-## Midprocrunner
+## Reaper

-"midprocrunner" utilizes the [midproc](https://github.com/foresthoffman/midproc) package to build an executable intermediary process runner.
+"reaper" utilizes the [reap](https://github.com/foresthoffman/reap) package to build an executable intermediary process runner.
 This runner is meant to be executed by other Go programs, in order to create detached processes for them.

 ### Installation

-Run `go get github.com/foresthoffman/midprocrunner`
+Run `go get github.com/foresthoffman/reaper`

-In order for the `midprocrunner` executable to work, you must have `$GOPATH/bin` in your `$PATH` environment variable.
+In order for the `reaper` executable to work, you must have `$GOPATH/bin` in your `$PATH` environment variable.

 ### Importing